 Black Lace Elderberry Care

 At the southern end of its range, it can be planted in spring or fall.
-But, at the northern end of its range, plant it in spring to give it time to get established before the next winter arrives.
+But, at the northern end of its range, plant in spring to give it time to establish before the next winter arrives.
 Mulching is also important in the South, to retain moisture in the soil, and, in the North, to offer winter protection.

-In the North, while Black Lace elderberry will tolerate partial shade, it will produce more flowers and more attractive foliage color if you grow it in full sun.
-At the southern end of its range, however, it can profit from having afternoon shade.
+In the North, while Black Lace® elderberry will tolerate partial shade, it will produce more flowers and more attractive foliage color if grown in full sun.
+At the southern end of its range, it will benefit from some afternoon shade.

-The Black Lace elderberry bush tolerates clay soil types better than many shrubs do, but it will perform better over time if planted in soil that drains well.
+The Black Lace® elderberry bush tolerates clay soil types better than many shrubs but performs better over time if planted in soil that drains well.
 It prefers slightly acidic soil but usually grows adequately in neutral soil.

-Keep the soil of Black Lace elderberry evenly moist.
-Since, in the wild, elderberry shrubs sometimes grow near wetlands, it comes as no surprise that cultivars can tolerate wet soil better than many other species of plants.
+Keep the soil evenly moist.
+In the wild, elderberry shrubs often grow near wetlands, so it comes as no surprise that cultivars tolerate wet soil better than many other species of plants.
 Make sure your elderberry gets at least 1 inch of water per week, through a combination of rainfall and irrigation.

 As the woody stems of the plant get older, they become weaker and less attractive.
 Removing these older stems will direct more energy into the newer, more attractive stems.